Chilinot/SurvivalGamesMultiverse/README.md

 ######Stats & MySQL
 When the plugin gets loaded the first time, for example when the server starts.
 It automatically tries to connect to the database configured in the config.yml file.
 If it cant connect, no stats will be logged.
-If it can connects, it logs whenever a player wins, kills or dies and sends this information to the database.
+But if a connection is established, it will log whenever a player wins, kills or dies and sends this information to the database.

 The table containing the data has to have the following layout in the following order: